 I’ve concluded based off how much I put down and the nutrients it boasts, cocoa hull mulch is what has made the most significant improvement to the prolific health and beauty of my roses this year.
 What I love about cocoa hull mulch, besides the fact that it looks and smells great, is that it puts nitrogen back into the soil whereas most mulches reduce nitrogen levels.
 No supplemental nitrogen is needed with this delicious smelling mulch.
 To be exact, cocoa hull mulch offers one’s garden 2.5% of nitrogen, 1% phosphorous, and 3% potassium.
 It also has a neutral pH of 5.8, which is perfect for roses.
 Overall, I am extraordinarily pleased by the up, down, and all around results of cocoa hull mulch as it provides healthy nutrients for my rose garden.

 This noticeable difference made me contemplate the importance of feeding our soul with proper nutrition.
-In doing so, we’ll be firmly rooted in Christ, producing lives full of healing along with vibrant fruit of the Spirit such as joy, love, and peace, all the while being able to fend off diseases like offense and temptation.
-I once heard a preacher say if you aren’t growing in God, then you are shrinking.
+In doing so, we’ll be firmly rooted in our faith producing lives full of healing foliage along with vibrant fruit such as obedience, love, and peace, all the while being able to fend off diseases like offense and temptation.
+I once heard someone say if you aren’t growing in God, then you are shrinking.
 In order to be an up-down-all around thriving rose experiencing the promised “abundant life” in God’s garden, consider supplying the soil of your soul with abundant nutrition.